ErnieAtLYD/user-management-system/README.md

   - `CREATE DATABASE user_management_system;`
 - edit `knexfile.js` with local DB user, password, and DB name
 - `cd backend`
+  - `cp .env.sample .env` and edit as needed
   - `npm install`
   - `npm run db:migrate`
   - `npm run db:seed`
     - This will create three sample users, `user01`, `user02`, `user03`, with the password of `password`.
 This is for learning purposes so don't put this on production, obviously.
 - `cd frontend`
-  - Edit `/frontend/.env` as needed if you're using a different localhost server URL
+  - `cp .env.sample .env` and edit as needed
   - `npm install`

 ## DB Schema (`user_management_system`)